-- (b) Ensuring that the previously established decision making process gives adequate consideration to the selection of priorities and the organization of activities. - (c) Establishing safety policies, limits and requirements to effectively implement a management system for safe operation (see paras 2.52-2.68 of this Safety Guide) and verifying their effectiveness. - (d) Supporting a safe and productive utilization programme for the reactor. - (e) Providing resources, services and facilities for the safe operation of the research reactor. - (f) Establishing and implementing an appropriate policy on individual fitness for duty, addressing physical and mental fitness and aspects such as the use of drugs or tobacco and alcohol abuse, in accordance with national regulations.
+- Supporting a safe and productive utilization programme for the reactor.
+Providing resources, services and facilities for the safe operation of the (e) research reactor. - Establishing and implementing an appropriate policy on individual (f) fitness for duty, addressing physical and mental fitness and aspects such as the use of drugs or tobacco and alcohol abuse, in accordance with national regulations.
 This policy should apply to all employees, contractors, experimenters and other users, as applicable.
-Similar provisions should be incorporated into the policy for access of visitors to the facility. - (g) Liaising with design, construction, commissioning, manufacturing and other organizations involved with the research reactor, to ensure proper transfer and understanding of the reactor design intent and assumptions, information and experience. - (h) Liaising with public authorities and the regulatory body for the purposes of understanding and ensuring compliance with regulatory requirements. - (i) Providing adequate information for the purposes of liaison with the public. - (j) Ensuring the collection, evaluation, implementation and dissemination of operating experience.
+Similar provisions should be incorporated into the policy for access of visitors to - Liaising with design, construction, commissioning, manufacturing and (g) other organizations involved with the research reactor, to ensure proper transfer and understanding of the reactor design intent and assumptions, information and experience. - Liaising with public authorities and the regulatory body for the purposes (h) of understanding and ensuring compliance with regulatory requirements.
+Providing adequate information for the purposes of liaison with the (i) - Ensuring the collection, evaluation, implementation and dissemination of (j) operating experience.